PRIMES: Program for Research in Mathematics, Engineering and Science for High School Students

-MIT PRIMES is a free year-long after-school program that offers research projects and guided reading to high school students living within driving distance from Boston.
+- MIT PRIMES is a free year-long after-school program that offers research projects and guided reading to high school students from Greater Boston.
 Program participants work with MIT researchers on exciting unsolved problems in mathematics, computer science, and computational biology.

-PRIMES-USA is a free year-long distance mentoring math research section for high school juniors from across the United States (outside of Greater Boston).
+- PRIMES-USA is a free year-long distance mentoring math research section for high school juniors and sophomores from across the United States (outside of Greater Boston).

-PRIMES Circle is a free spring-term math enrichment section for high school students from underrepresented groups living within commuting distance from Boston.
+- Menezes Challenge PRIMES Circle is a free diversity-oriented spring-term math enrichment section for high school students from Greater Boston.

 PRIMES runs two collaborative initiatives:

-MathROOTS (a joint program with MIT Admissions) is a free two-week mathematical talent accelerator residential summer program hosted by MIT PRIMES for high-potential high school students from underrepresented backgrounds or underserved communities.
+- MathROOTS (a joint program with MIT Admissions) is a free two-week diversity-oriented mathematical talent accelerator residential summer program hosted by MIT PRIMES for nationally selected high-potential high school students.

 PRIMES also has an affiliate program for local middle schoolers:

-PRIMES STEP is a year-long math enrichment program for middle school students from Greater Boston.
+- PRIMES STEP is a year-long math enrichment program for middle and high school students (grades 7-9) from Greater Boston.